How Malware Early Warning works

 How MEW works

-This service begins with continuously scanning public registries to detect suspicious packages as soon as they are published.
-Once a potential threat is identified, it is automatically quarantined, preventing it from entering your development environment or the broader software supply chain.
+This service starts by continuously monitoring public registries to identify suspicious packages immediately upon publication.
+When a potential threat is detected, it is automatically isolated, preventing it from infiltrating your development environment or the wider software supply chain.

 The Malware Early Warning service also includes immediate notifications to affected users.
 These notifications are sent through various channels such as email, messaging platforms, and webhooks, ensuring the customers are promptly informed of any threats.
 This rapid response capability allows you to mitigate risks immediately and protect your software projects from potential harm.

-In addition to notification and quarantine, the Early Warning service provides a detailed process for handling detected threats.
-This includes confirming the threat with the public registry, safely disposing of the malicious package, and publicly disclosing the threat to inform the wider community.
+In addition to notification and quarantine, the Malware Early Warning service provides a detailed process for handling detected threats.
+This includes confirming the threat with the public registry, safely disposing of the malicious package and publicly disclosing the threat to inform the wider community.

 Malware Early Warning provides robust mechanisms to protect the software development lifecycle from integrating malicious code into the application.